-Would you like to see your username on our Penguin scoreboard?
-The list shows the top ten players since 1st December 2019 who have got perfect scores of 10 out of 10 in our quizzes.
+Would you like to see your username on our Robin scoreboard?
+The list shows the top ten players since 1st January 2020 who have got perfect scores of 10 out of 10 in our quizzes.

-There’s plenty of time to see your name on the Penguin scoreboard.
+There’s plenty of time to see your name on the Robin scoreboard.
 Remember if you don’t get a perfect 10 out of 10 score, it won’t count.

 The large room smelled of polish and wood.
 Each desk was positioned the same distance apart – close, but not close enough to cheat.